Web Development¶

 - LLSP web stack - Lighttpd / SQLite / PHP

-- Apache2 - Feature-rich webserver
+- Apache - Feature-rich webserver

 - Nginx - High performance web server, load balancer & reverse proxy